snur206/reading-notes/201/class1notes.md

 **What is Javascript**

-The two things that require JS in the browser is
+The two things that require JS in the browser are Application Programming Interfaces (API).
+A browser API and Third party APIs.

 You add JS to an HTML document you use the <script> element.